Qovery/documentation/website/docs/useful-resources/faq.md

 Not at the moment, but you can upvote for this feature in [our roadmap][urls.qovery_roadmap].

-## Does Qovery support private Git repository ?
+## Does Qovery support private Git repository?

 Yes, absolutely!

-## What is the IP address of my Kubernetes cluster?
+## Which IP address does my cluster use to communicate externally over the Internet?

-Static IP is only supported for Kubernetes clusters running on AWS.
-You can enable the option in the feature settings of your cluster.
+There isn't just one public cluster IP adress dedicated to external communication.
+However, [worker nodes][docs.using-qovery.configuration.clusters#what-is-a-cluster] inside your cluster are automatically allocated public IPs, which are used by default for communication between the nodes themselves and the outside world.
+You can view those default public IPs in the configuration details of your node groups.

+For improved security and control, the `Static IP` feature allows you to ensure that outbound traffic from your cluster uses a specific IP address.
+For more information on the `Static IP` feature and how to enable it at cluster creation, see [Static IP][docs.using-qovery.configuration.clusters#static-ip].

 ## If I have N custom domains under the same root domain, do I need to create N CNAME records, or just creating one for the root domain is enough ?